tomkordic/python-proxy-server/Readme.md

 # proxy server

-## Introduction
 Simple proxy server for HTTP, HTTPS will not work.
-Run server_ip:port/status to see status page, number of requests processed and server start time.
+Run server_ip:port/status to see status page, number of proxy requests processed and server start time.

 ## Run